AtmosferaUSM/server_tutorial_WRF/docs/wps_configuration.md

 ## **Edit configure.wps File**

+Configure the WPS installation.

     ./configure

-Type '17'.
+Choose '17', for Intel serial compilers.

-If you did not set the path for `NETCDFINC`, type `Y` then paste the `NETCDFINC` path as given above.
+If you did not set the path for `NETCDFINC`, type `Y`, then paste the `NETCDFINC` paths as given above.

     nano configure.wps